flux dump [OPTIONS] OUTFILE

 Bypass the broker content cache and interact directly with the backing store.
 This may be slightly faster, depending on how frequently the same content blobs are referenced by multiple keys.

-state of the KVS when the KVS module is not loaded.
+most recent state of the KVS when the KVS module is not loaded.

 Only regular values and symbolic links are dumped to the archive.
 Directories are not dumped as independent objects, so empty directories are omitted from the archive.